 How is Laughter Yoga done?

-Today there are many thousands of people practicing Laughter Yoga in their own way around the world, but in general we can say that we combine conscious deep breathing (a form of pranayama) and gentle stretching, with sounds, eye contact and body movement to gently trigger positive bio-chemical responses in the body and receive the many positive health benefits and improved state of emotional well being that result.
+Today there are many thousands of people practicing Laughter Yoga in their own unique way around the world, but in general we can say that we combine conscious deep breathing (a form of pranayama) and gentle stretching, with sounds, eye contact and body movement to gently trigger positive bio-chemical responses in the body and receive the many positive health benefits and improved state of emotional well being that result.

 The three key core principles of Laughter Yoga are: